- Brand name

 Tell your doctor if you have or have had any of the following medical conditions:

 - a family history of breast cancer

 - nodules, lumps or cysts in your breasts or any other benign breast condition (not cancer)

 - fibroids or other benign tumours of the uterus (not cancer)

 - unusual or irregular bleeding or spotting from the vagina

 - liver problems, including yellowing of the skin and whites of the eyes and a condition called porphyria

-- a problem in the past with a condition called cholestatic jaundice when you were pregnant or took an oestrogen (eg birth control pill or HRT)
+- a problem in the past with a condition called cholestatic jaundice when you were pregnant or took an estrogen (eg birth control pill or HRT)